Here are the key highlights of Budget 2018:

 The benefit under Section 80D has been enhanced from Rs 25,000 to Rs 50,000 per financial year.

-Additionally, the benefit for senior citizens has also been enhanced from Rs 30,000 per annum to Rs 50,000 per annum.
+The tax benefit for senior citizens has been enhanced from Rs 30,000 per annum to Rs 50,000 per annum.

 Additionally, many times, we pay health insurance premium for multiple years to avail discounts.
 However, the tax benefit (till now) was available only in the year of payment.
 This rule has now been changed.